Yue ware: Evolution

-Yue ware originated in the Yue kilns of Northern Zhejiang, in the site of Jiyuan near Shaoxing, called in ancient times "Yuezhou" (越州).
+Yue ware originated in the Yue kilns of Northern Zhejiang, in the site of Jiyuan near Shaoxing, which was called in ancient times.
 Its name goes back to the Yue Kingdom of the Spring and Autumn period (770–476 BCE).
 Yue ware was first manufactured in the 2nd century CE, when it consisted of very precise imitations of bronze vessels, many of which have been found in tombs of the Nanjing region.
 After this initial phase, Yue ware evolved progressively into true ceramic form, and became a medium of artistic expression.
 Production in Jiyuan stopped in the 6th century, but expanded to various areas of Zhejiang, especially the Shanglin Lake Yue Kilns near Ningbo.

 Yue ware was highly valued and was used as tribute for the imperial court of China in the 9th century.
 Significantly, it was also used in China's most revered Famen Temple in Shaanxi Province.
 Yue ware was exported to the Middle East early on.
 In an early example of Chinese influences on Islamic pottery, shards of Yue ware have been excavated in Samarra, Iraq.
 From the 8th to the 11th centuries, it was also exported to East Asia, South Asia, and East Africa.